 Chemistry Honors is a full-year comprehensive study of the structure and properties of matter.
 Theoretical concepts are developed through lectures and discussions, and are observed in the laboratory.
 Topics include chemical symbols, formulas, atomic theory, kinetics, thermodynamics, solutions, the mole concept, equilibrium, oxidation-reduction, electrochemistry, and nuclear chemistry.
 Classroom activities stress practical applications to everyday life, precise measurements, careful observations, logical interpretation of results, problem solving, and reporting laboratory results in logical, well-written lab reports.
 Student achievement is assessed through quizzes, tests, lab reports, class participation, and laboratory technique.

 1 credit, full-year.
-Prerequisite: Algebra 1 and departmental approval
+Prerequisite: Intermediate Algebra & Geometry and departmental approval

-Physics is the study of the relationship between matter and energy and the laws of nature.
+Physics is a study of the relationship between matter and energy and the laws of nature.
 Theoretical and experimental concepts are developed by lectures, class discussions, and observations in the laboratory.
-Topics include Newtonian mechanics, electricity, magnetism, waves, sound, light, and optics.
-Special topics from modern physics (e.g. relativity, particle physics, and cosmology) are introduced throughout the course.
-Students develop skills in making careful observations of everyday occurrences, organizing data, and explaining their findings in logical, well-written lab reports.
-Student achievement is assessed through tests, quizzes, lab reports, class participation, laboratory technique, oral reports, and special assignments.
+Topics include mechanics, electricity, magnetism, waves, sound, and light.
+Students will develop skills in making careful observations of everyday occurrences, organizing data, and explaining their findings in logical, well-written lab reports.

 1 credit, full-year.
 Prerequisite: Biology, Chemistry, departmental approval